YangChuantongStarry/Uptick-KB/WHITEPAPER_Technical.md

 *  **Ecosystem Application Layer**

-In the **base layer**, there is the native Uptick Chain based on the Cosmos SDK, which by default has IBC cross-chain capability, solving the cross-chain protocol capability between homogeneous chains within Cosmos technology.
+In the **base layer**, there is the native Uptick Chain based on the Cosmos-SDK, which by default has IBC cross-chain capability, solving the cross-chain protocol capability between homogeneous chains within Cosmos technology.
 Additionally, Uptick Network has developed a cross-chain bridge (UCB) between heterogeneous chains, enabling the free transfer and interoperability of NFT assets between homogeneous and heterogeneous chains.

 Uptick Network integrates basic components such as oracles, IPFS, and DID, forming a robust underlying infrastructure layer.